dagger/dagger/docs/v0.3/sdk/cue/use-cases/1211-go-docker-swarm.md

 ## The `build` Action

-This is a more in-depth overview of the _build_ action and how it interacts with the client in the Particubes docs Dagger plan:
+This is a more in-depth overview of the _build_ action and how it interacts with the client in the Particubes docs Dagger-Classic plan:

 ![build action](/img/use-cases/build-action.png)

-This is what the above looks like in the Dagger plan config:
+This is what the above looks like in the Dagger-Classic plan config:

 ```cue file=../tests/use-cases/go-docker-swarm/build-action.cue.fragment